lzhecheng/DBMS/README.md

 # DBMS
-This is a project of CS222p in UCI.
+This is a project to structure a relational database.
 There are 4 parts of it.
 ## 1 Record-Based File Manager (RBF)

 ## 2 Relation Manager (RM)